Skip to main content

 Security Attributes

-Update the following fields and then apply changes:
+Update the following fields and apply the changes:

-• Select Authentication Scheme that was created in the previous step.
+• Select the Authentication Scheme created in the previous step.

-• Choose No application autorization required for Authorization Scheme
+• Choose No application authorization required for the Authorization Scheme.

-• Choose Custom Code in Source for Roles or Group Schemes
+• Choose Custom Code for the Source for Roles or Group Schemes.

 Apply Security Attributes